ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 # 02. SQL Agent Overview <a name="agent-overview"></a>

-Rather than simply asking an LLM to *write some SQL*, we build a full **SQL Agent**.
-The difference is that a simple *SQL writer* just outputs a query (it has no direct access to the database and cannot inspect schemas or data) whereas a SQL Agent can read the schema, inspect sample rows, choose tools to run queries, iterate based on tool results, and of course return a final answer.
+Rather than simply asking an LLM to *write some SQL*, I built a full **SQL Agent**.
+The difference is that a simple *SQL writer* just outputs a query.
+It has no direct access to the database and cannot inspect schemas or data.
+Meanwhile, a SQL Agent can read the schema, inspect sample rows, choose tools to run queries, iterate based on tool results, and return a final answer.

 In this project, the agent:

-1. Receives a natural language question
+1. Receives a natural-language question
 2. Uses the tools provided by LangChain’s SQL toolkit to understand the schema and data
-3. Generates a query that follows our design rules
+3. Generates a query that follows the design rules
 4. Executes it against the database
 5. Summarizes the results clearly for the user, in natural language

-This makes the agent both **powerful** and **constrained**, which is exactly what we want.
+This makes the agent both **powerful** and **constrained**, which is exactly what is wanted.

 ___